10.04 Standard operating principles

 1. Respectful interaction

-• Treat fellow students, faculty, and staff with respect and professionalism, fostering a positive learning and working environment.
+• Treat everyone with respect and professionalism, fostering a positive environment.

 • Use inclusive language and avoid discriminatory or offensive remarks.